LarryUK/hello-world/README.md

 # hello-world

-Baby-steps at a programming marathon
+Baby-steps at a programming marathon.

 Since marrying, having a child, selling a flat and throwing the profits into a money-pit of a house, I've spent a lot of time wondering about the choices I've made since I last set a focused goal many years ago.